Thumler's UV-45 Vibratory Tumbler

 Tru-Square Metal Products makes one version of the UV-45 tumbler.
 Decades ago they decided to place a yellow band on the bowl.
 However, be assured that the tumbler being sold here is intended for polishing rocks.
 And, you can also use it for tumbling brass ammunition cases using crushed corncob or crushed walnut shell media.

 A yellow band on a UV-10 or UV-18 tumbler means the tumbler is intended for polishing brass ammunition cases.
-A blue band is placed UV-10 and UV-18 tumblers that are intended for polishing rocks (these tumblers are advertised as the "Industrial Model" because they have heavier springs, a more powerful motor and a bowl with thicker walls).
+A blue band is placed on UV-10 and UV-18 tumblers that are intended for polishing rocks (these tumblers are advertised as the "Industrial Model" because they have heavier springs, a more powerful motor, and a bowl with thicker walls).
 You can learn more about the difference between the Standard and Industrial models here.

 Amount and Size of Rocks Tumbled